You’re Not Crazy, But Emotional Abuse Can Make You Think You Are

 They may coerce you into staying in a relationship by convincing you that you will be ruining your child's life by leaving.
 They may make threats they don't intend to carry through with to get you to comply, such as threatening to leave you.
 Or they may make you feel guilty for their actions by threatening to hurt themselves.
 Regularly using threats as a way to manipulate someone is not healthy in a relationship.

 Criticism is not always abusive.
 But when someone is constantly putting you down or questioning your decisions, a motive is often behind the behavior.
-This kind of chronic shaming wears down the victim's self-esteem and confidence, making them doubt themselves and their self-worth.
+This kind of chronic shaming wears down the victim's self-esteem and confidence and makes them doubt themselves and their self-worth.
 Criticism can also be disguised as jokes.
 When a joke is designed to point out your flaws (real or perceived) to make you feel bad, it is a criticism, and not a constructive one.

 Not all teasing is abuse, but there's an easy way to tell the difference.
 If the joke is about something that doesn't bother you or the other person, it is truly a joke.
 For instance, if a friend or family member teases you about being short, but you are comfortable with your height and you know it does not bother them, it is a friendly joke.
 If they joke about you being lazy and have seriously criticized you about this before, knowing that it evokes a reaction from you, then they are pushing your buttons.
 Eventually, you may become more susceptible to other forms of emotional abuse because of being so worn down by criticism.

-Gaslighting is probably the most crazy-making of the forms of emotional abuse.
+Gaslighting is probably the most "crazy-making" of the forms of emotional abuse.
 It is a denial of your experiences and your perception of reality.
 When someone tells you enough times that something you remember didn't happen or that they didn't say a thing you're sure they did, or that you said a thing you're sure you didn't, you begin to believe that your own memory is unreliable.
 And then you begin to depend on that very person to tell you what actually happened.
-That is a dangerous place to be.
-You have to relearn to trust yourself.
+That is a dangerous place to be in.
+After experiencing gaslighting, you need to re-learn to trust yourself.
 The first step is recognizing that this is happening to you.